Myddleware/myddleware/docs/dev_guide.md

         }
 ```

-Finally, if youu want to display the application logo add the image corresponding to your appliaction with the png format and size 64*64 pixels in the directory ```myddleware/public/build/images/solution```
+Finally, if you want to display the application's logo, add the image corresponding to your application with the png format and size 64*64 pixels in the ```myddleware/public/build/images/solution/``` directory

-> Tips: For error handling, we have different possiblies, the firstone creates a "throw exception" in the try, it will be directly sent to the catch. we also use the ```dev.log``` file(it returns your errors).
+> Tip: regarding error handling, there are several options.
+You should throw exceptions using a try/catch method.
+You should also log errors using Symfony logger.
+In case of errors, the error message will be sent to the ```prod.log``` file.

+Here is an example from our WooCommerce.php file :

-### Method getFieldLogin
+### getFieldLogin method

-In this new connector class, create the function getFieldLogin().
+In this new connector class, create the function getFieldsLogin().
 Here, you have to put the parameters required to connect to your solution.

 For example, if you need an url and an APIkey you can creat this methode :